 Everyone over the age of 25 has to sign up with a public health insurance fund.
 This also applies to the under-25s if they are working or receiving benefits.
 Children do not have to pay membership fees.

-The health insurance fund then (partly) reimburses your medical costs, for example the fee for a visit to your GP (General Practitioner) and the purchase of prescription medicines. (i.e. you pay the fee yourself up front and then you receive some, normally most, of the money back after making a claim with your health insurance fund.)
+The health insurance fund then (partly) reimburses your medical costs, for example the fee for a visit to your GP (general practitioner or family doctor) and the purchase of prescription medicines. (i.e. you pay the fee yourself up front and then you receive some, normally most, of the money back after making a claim with your health insurance fund.)
 Those reimbursements are regulated by law and are therefore the same for all public health insurance funds.

-In addition, all public health insurance funds offer their members a package of additional insurance policies and services.
-Those extra services are financed by membership fees.
-All those who pay an annual membership fee are automatically entitled to these extra services.
-For the most expensive options – such as hospitalisation insurance – you pay an extra premium in addition to your regular membership fee.
+In addition, all public health insurance funds* offer their members a package of additional benefits, services and even supplemental insurance policies (hospitalisation and dental plans).
+Those extras are financed by membership fees, which vary per health insurance fund.
+All those who pay an annual membership fee are entitled to these extra benefits and services.
+For the more expensive options – such as hospitalisation insurance – you pay an extra premium in addition to your regular membership fee.